 Topping and Baking the Pie

-I topped the pie with a lattice strip top – following the directions at Simply Recipes here: http://www.simplyrecipes.com/recipes/how_to_make_a_lattice_top_for_a_pie_crust/.
+I topped the pie using directions on how to make a lattice strip top from Simply Recipes.
 It was a lot easier than the final product looks, and it makes it look so cute and homemade.
 I then topped it with egg wash and sprinkled some sugar on top then popped it in the oven according to Mama Thornton’s directions.
 I did have to pull it out after about half an hour to cover the rim with aluminum foil just to stop it from burning, but I think that’s more my oven’s fault than anything – it tends to be a bit warmer in the back so I covered the rim and turned it around to stop any burning from happening.